 Bear in mind, though, that accessing content which shouldn’t be available in your region is something Netflix doesn’t want you to do.
 Indeed, it is expressly forbidden in Netflix’s terms and conditions of usage, and there’s a constant battle between the streaming solution and the working VPNs for Netflix which are circumventing its restrictions.
 Naturally, you travel down this avenue of content unblocking entirely at your own risk…

 How to choose the best Netflix VPN

 Many providers have given up on Netflix unblocking, leading to the infamous proxy error advising you to turn off your VPN when watching Netflix.
-Fortunately the five VPNs recommended below are regularly tested and confirmed as of late 2019 to be still working for Netflix.
+Fortunately the five VPNs recommended below are regularly tested and confirmed to be still working for Netflix.
 While all good options as Netflix VPN providers, there are still a few things to look out for.

-Download speeds and server coverage should be your top priorities.
+Download speeds should be your top priority.
 Video streaming is an intensive activity, and you’ll need nippy performance levels to avoid suffering at the hands of stuttering footage, particularly when watching HD content (or indeed 4K).
 Having plenty of servers on offer will mean you’ll be more likely to be able to find that vital fast connection, as well (generally speaking).
+And it pays to go for a service with excellent support, just in case you do run into any issues.

 Privacy and security are important whatever you’re using a Netflix VPN for, of course, with a ‘no logs’ policy and good encryption being definite must-haves.
 Support for mobile devices, and hopefully native clients for iOS/Android, will obviously be handy for watching flicks on the move.